AnasSAV/LIT-for-Voice/README.md

 npm run dev
 ```

-Vite will serve the app at `http://localhost:8080`.
-The backend CORS in `Backend/app/main.py` already allows `http://localhost:8080` and `http://localhost:5173`.
+Vite will serve the app at `http://localhost:5173` by default.
+The backend CORS in `Backend/app/main.py` already allows `http://localhost:5173`.

 ### 3) Run tests (optional)